 Life was as safe as it could be, and yet it wasn’t.
 We were surrounded by a capricious sea.
 You quickly learned to respect the force of the wind and the waves, and – the few winter vacations we spent there – the treachery of the ice when it covered the sea.

 There were no cars (and very few bicycles) on the island.
 Instead there were boats – all kinds of boats.
-I learned to row and to steer an outboard motor long before I learned to bicycle.
+I learned to row and to steer an outboard motorboat long before I learned to bicycle.